shaik1002/biggitlabbomb/doc/integration/mattermost/index.md

 NOTE:
 The Mattermost upgrade notes refer to different impacts when used with a PostgreSQL versus a MySQL database.
 The GitLab Mattermost included with the Linux package uses a PostgreSQL database.

-The Linux package bundles the [Mattermost Team Edition](https://docs.mattermost.com/about/editions-and-offerings.html#mattermost-team-edition), which is a free and open source edition and does not include its commercial features.
-To upgrade to the [Mattermost Enterprise Edition](https://docs.mattermost.com/about/editions-and-offerings.html#mattermost-enterprise-edition) see the Mattermost [documentation on upgrading](https://docs.mattermost.com/install/enterprise-install-upgrade.html#upgrading-to-enterprise-edition-in-gitlab-omnibus).

 ## OAuth 2.0 sequence diagram

 The following image is a sequence diagram for how GitLab works as an OAuth 2.0